camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 language.
 If a language-level variant with pattern matching support were to be incorporated into C++, then this might be worth revisiting.

+### References vs. pointers

+We were initially tempted to use references instead of pointers to provide a more value-semantic experience.
+Unfortunately, the inability to put a reference directly in a `std::vector` hinders usability.
+This design choice would require use of the often confusing `std::reference_wrapper` template in several places.

 ### Downcasting

 While reflecting syntax will produce the most-specific type available, the need